Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Introduction

-In summary, the main contributions of this paper are: \begin{compactitem} \item a novel deep unfolding network for enhancing low-light LF images, comprising of illumination map estimation, content-associated deep compensation, and deep optimization; \item a pseudo-explicit feature interaction module for comprehensively modeling information within and across views; and \item current state-of-the-art performance on both synthetic and real LF datasets with severe noise and extremely low light conditions. \end{compactitem}
+In summary, the main contributions of this paper are: \begin{compactitem} \item a novel deep unfolding network for enhancing low-light LF images, featured with illumination map estimation, content-associated deep compensation, and deep optimization; \item a purpose-engineered pseudo-explicit feature interaction module for comprehensively modeling information within and across views; and \item current state-of-the-art performance on both synthetic and real LF datasets with severe noise and extremely low light conditions. \end{compactitem}

 The remainder of this paper is organized as follows.
 In Section \ref{sec:RW}, we briefly review the related work.
 In Section \ref{sec:Problem}, we formulate the imaging process of low-light situations.
 In Section \ref{sec:Method}, we propose the architecture of our DCUNet in detail.
 Experimental results are presented in Section \ref{sec:Experiments}.
 Finally, we conclude this paper in Section \ref{sec:Conclusion}.